Non-Robustness of the Cluster-Robust Inference: with a Proposal of a New Robust Method: A Pitfall in the Cluster-Robust Inference

 \end{theorem}

 We provide a proof in Appendix \ref{sec:prop:tail}.

 Under i.i.d. sampling, the `robust' standard errors (e.g., those based on Eicker-Huber-White variance estimator or the \texttt{robust} option in Stata) exist and behave well if $Z_{gi}$ has a bounded second moment.
 Under cluster sampling, however, the cluster-`robust' standard errors (i.e., those based on \eqref{eq:cr} or the \texttt{cluster()}/\texttt{vce(cluster)} options in Stata) may fail to exist even if $Z_{gi}$ has a bounded second moment.
-Theorem \ref{prop:tail} implies that $\Sigma_g$ may have an infinite second moment \textit{even if} $Z_{gi}$ has a bounded second moment.
+The first part of Theorem \ref{prop:tail} shows that the assumption of $\sup_g N_g^2/N \rightarrow 0$ which has been imposed by even the recent literature (cf. Section \ref{sec:literature}) on cluster-robust inference is also implausible under the power law.\footnote{\citet{DjMaNi19} discuss the scenario in which $\sup_g N_g^2/N \rightarrow 0$ is relaxed to $\sup_g N_g/N \rightarrow 0$ under some additional assumptions.
+We find that such relaxation could be violated under our framework with a random $N_g$.
+See Appendix \ref{sec:appendix:self_normalized} for details. } The second part of Theorem \ref{prop:tail} further implies that $\Sigma_g$ may have an infinite second moment \textit{even if} $Z_{gi}$ has a bounded second moment.
 This occurs when $\beta < 2 < \alpha$.